 The motherboard supports the latest Intel® PentiumTM 4 processor via a 478-pin surface mount ZIF socket.
-The processor with 1MB/512KB L2 cache includes a 800/533/400 MHz system bus and features the Intel Hyper-Threading Technology and new power design that allow up to 3.4+GHz core frequencies.
-The motherboard fully supports the new generation 90nm Pentium® 4 processor.
+The processor with 1 MB/512 KB L2 cache includes a 800/533/400 MHz system bus and features the Intel Hyper-Threading Technology and new power design that allow up to 3.4+ GHz core frequencies The motherboard fully supports the new generation 90 nm Pentium® 4 processor.

-Dual-channel DDR400 memory support Annual DDR400 memory support
+Dual-channel DDR400 memory support

 Employing the dual-channel DDR memory architecture, the motherboard provides a solution that doubles the system memory bandwidth to boost system performance.
-The motherboard supports up to 4GB of system memory using PC3200/2700/2100 ECC or non-ECC DDR DIMMs to deliver up to 6.4GB/s data transfer rate for various server applications.
+The motherboard supports up to 4 GB of system memory using PC3200/2700/2100 ECC or non-ECC DDR DIMMs to deliver up to 6.4 GB/s data transfer rate for various server applications.